captnswing/graphite_fabric/README.rst

 Introduction
 ============

-Inspired by Etsy's seminal blogpost `Measure anything, measure everything`_ I set out to install Graphite_ and statsd_ myself.
+Inspired by Etsy's seminal blogpost `Measure anything, measure everything`_, I set out to install Graphite_ and statsd_ myself.

-It turned out to be quite a bit more complex than
+It turned out to be quite a bit more involved than

 ::

-    sudo yum -y install graphite statsd     # I wish...
+    sudo yum -y install graphite statsd     # yeah I wish...

-This fabric script is the result of trying to capture my efforts getting everything working together and up and running.
+This fabric script is the result of my effort to trace my steps while trying to get everything work together and up and running (I took some clues from `Grig Gheorghiu`_).

-The script automatically installs statsd as well as Graphite and its dependencies_ on an Amazon EC2 linux instance (taking some clues from `Grig Gheorghiu`_)
+I use the script to automatically install statsd and Graphite (and its dependencies_) from trunk on any standard Amazon EC2 linux instance.

 Works on my machines, YMMV!